vampireLibrarianMonk/psu_sweng_capstone/README.md

 Static code analysis is a method of evaluating source code without executing it, aiming to identify potential vulnerabilities and ensure code quality.
 Tools such as Bandit, Dodgy and Semgrep are instrumental in this process, each offering unique capabilities that, when combined, provide a comprehensive security assessment.

 - `Bandit`:
 Bandit is a security linter designed specifically for Python.
 It examines Abstract Syntax Trees (ASTs) to detect common security issues, such as the use of insecure functions or modules.
 By scanning Python codebases, Bandit identifies vulnerabilities like hardcoded passwords, weak cryptographic practices and improper exception handling.
-Its integration into continuous integration pipelines facilitates automated security checks, promoting the development of secure Python applications.[URL](https://bandit.readthedocs.io/en/latest/?utm_source=chatgpt.com)
+Its integration into continuous integration pipelines facilitates automated security checks, promoting the development of secure Python applications.[Github Bandit](https://github.com/PyCQA/bandit)

 - `Dodgy`
 Dodgy is a straightforward tool that searches codebases for "dodgy" values using simple regular expressions.
 It focuses on detecting potentially dangerous functions, hardcoded secrets and weak cryptographic practices.
-By identifying these risky elements, Dodgy helps developers eliminate insecure coding patterns that could lead to vulnerabilities.[URL](https://analysis-tools.dev/tool/bandit?utm_source=chatgpt.com)
+By identifying these risky elements, Dodgy helps developers eliminate insecure coding patterns that could lead to vulnerabilities.[Github Dodgy](https://github.com/prospector-dev/dodgy)

 - `Semgrep`
 Semgrep is a versatile static analysis tool that supports multiple programming languages.
 It allows developers to write custom rules to detect code patterns, enabling the identification of complex security vulnerabilities and enforcement of coding standards.
-Semgrep's pattern-matching capabilities make it effective in finding issues that may be overlooked by other tools and its support for various languages makes it suitable for diverse codebases.[URL](https://github.com/semgrep/semgrep?utm_source=chatgpt.com)
+Semgrep's pattern-matching capabilities make it effective in finding issues that may be overlooked by other tools and its support for various languages makes it suitable for diverse codebases.[URL](https://github.com/semgrep/semgrep)
-  - `p/default`: This is Semgrep's standard ruleset, encompassing a broad range of general-purpose rules designed to identify common security issues and code quality concerns across various programming languages.[Application Security Guide](https://appsec.guide/docs/static-analysis/semgrep/in-your-organization/?utm_source=chatgpt.com)
+  - `p/default`: This is Semgrep's standard ruleset, encompassing a broad range of general-purpose rules designed to identify common security issues and code quality concerns across various programming languages.[Application Security Guide](https://appsec.guide/docs/static-analysis/semgrep/in-your-organization)
   - `p/owasp-top-ten`: This ruleset focuses on detecting vulnerabilities outlined in the OWASP Top Ten, which represents the most critical security risks to web applications.
-It includes rules to identify issues such as SQL injection, cross-site scripting (XSS) and insecure deserialization.[Semgrep OWASP Top Ten](https://semgrep.dev/solutions/owasp-top-ten/?utm_source=chatgpt.com)
+It includes rules to identify issues such as SQL injection, cross-site scripting (XSS) and insecure deserialization.[Semgrep OWASP Top Ten](https://semgrep.dev/solutions/owasp-top-ten)
   - `p/python`: Tailored specifically for Python codebases, this ruleset includes rules that detect security vulnerabilities, code quality issues and adherence to Pythonic conventions.
 It helps in identifying problems like the use of insecure functions, improper exception handling and other Python-specific concerns.[Semgrep Python Rules](https://github.com/semgrep/semgrep-rules/tree/develop/python)
   - `p/django`: When the codebase uses the Django framework, this ruleset is included to detect security issues and enforce best practices specific to Django applications.
 It identifies problems such as improper use of Django's ORM, security misconfigurations and other framework-specific concerns.[Semgrep Python Django Rules](https://github.com/semgrep/semgrep-rules/tree/develop/python/django)
   - `p/flask`: Similarly, for projects utilizing the Flask framework, this ruleset is added to detect vulnerabilities and enforce best practices pertinent to Flask applications.
 It focuses on issues like unsafe route definitions, improper input handling and other Flask-specific security concerns.[Semgrep Python Flask](https://github.com/semgrep/semgrep-rules/tree/develop/python/flask)